heremaps/flexible-polyline/README.md

 #### precision

 Refers to the precision (decimal digits after the comma) of the latitude and longitude coordinates.
-It's encoded as an unsigned integer with a range 0 to 15.
+It is encoded as an unsigned integer with a range 0 to 15.

 #### 3rd dim flag

 This flag specifies whether the third dimension is present and what meaning it has.
 It's encoded as an unsigned integer with a range 0 to 7.

 Possible values are: